QARANC.co.uk Find Extra Work

 EOKA was the Greek acronym for the National Organisation of Cypriot Fighters.

 Most of the British servicemen are buried at the British military cemetery at Wayne's Keep, Nicosia.
-This is now within the United Nations buffer zone between Southern Cyprus and the Turkish Republic of Northern Cyprus.
+This is now within the United Nations buffer zone between Southern and Northern Cyprus.
 This area has restricted access so the decision was taken to house the Cyprus British Memorial Monument in the old British cemetery at Kyrenia which is open to the public.

 The cost of the Cyprus British Memorial Monument was £80,000 and this was raised by readers of The Daily Telegraph newspaper on behalf of the British Cyprus Memorial Trust.
 Their website britishcyprusmemorial.org has a book of remembrance which also includes areas for families to add photos and memories of their loved ones.